CliffLolo/rembo/README.md

 Regular backups of critical databases like Postgres and ClickHouse are essential for recovering from catastrophic failures and ensuring data integrity.

+---

+#### You have some infrastructure running in Docker containers, so don't forget to run `docker-compose down` to shut everything down!
+---

 ## Contributed by Clifford Frempong